Wonder how to use images on Pinterest? Or why you’d create Pinterest images to pin content from your blog?

 b.
 Make Your Text Easy to Read

-Pinterest users will notice the image and test before they read your the description.
+Pinterest users will notice the image and text before they read your description.

 Make sure you create an image with text that’s easy to read and understand.